10 Summer Programs in West Virginia for High Schoolers in 2025

 Location: West Virginia University

-Cost: $25 per credit for WV residents and $75 for non-resident students
+Cost: $25 per credit hour for WV residents and $75 per credit hour for non-resident students

-The HS ACCESS Early College Program caters to high school or home-schooled Sophomores, Juniors, and Seniors, offering a diverse range of courses.
-Eligibility hinges on maintaining a 3.0 GPA, obtaining parental permission, and submitting necessary transcripts for homeschooled students.
+The HS ACCESS Early College Program caters to high school or home-schooled sophomores, juniors, and seniors, offering a diverse range of courses.
+To be eligible, students must maintain a 3.0 GPA, obtain parental permission to attend, and submit academic transcripts.

-Additionally, certain courses may necessitate ACT/SAT scores or completion of the ALEKS placement test to fulfill prerequisites, ensuring academic readiness.
-All official scores must be recorded in the WVU system before the semester’s add/drop period concludes, ensuring students meet the requirements for enrollment.
+Additionally, certain courses may require ACT/SAT scores, or completion of the ALEKS placement test to fulfill prerequisites, ensuring academic readiness.
+All official scores must be recorded in the WVU system before the semester’s add/drop period concludes, ensuring that students meet the requirements for enrollment.

 How Do Summer Programs Impact Your College Chances?

-Interested to learn what colleges think of your participation in a summer program?
+What do colleges think of your participation in a summer program?
 CollegeVine can help!
-Our free chancing calculator uses a variety of factors including grades, test scores, and extracurriculars, such as summer programs, to estimate your chances of getting into hundreds of colleges and universities while also providing tips to improve your profile.
+Our free chancing calculator uses a variety of factors, including grades, standardized test scores, and extracurriculars like summer programs to estimate your chances of getting into hundreds of colleges and universities while also providing insight into how to improve your profile.